 On December 6, 2019, the federal government confirmed that Alberta's approach to carbon pricing under the Alberta Technology Innovation and Emissions Reduction ("TIER") Regulation is equivalent to the federal standard and as a result Part 2 of the GGPPA does not apply in Alberta.
 This confirmation was further extended into 2021 by the federal government upon acceptance of the equivalency of the GGPPA to the TIER Regulation after the province adjusted the fund credit price to match that of the GGPPA.
-On December 21, 2022, the Government of Alberta released Ministerial Order 62/2022, which established for the year 2023 the 65\$ per tonne charge on carbon emissions, in addition to the \$15 increase each year up to \$170 in 2030.
-The fuel charge under Part 1 of the GGPPA applies in Alberta as the Government of Alberta repealed the Alberta carbon levy under the Climate Leadership Act, however, the GGPPA includes provisions to exempt from the fuel charge under Part 1 of the GGPPA facilities subject to provincial regulations such as the TIER Regulation.
+On December 21, 2022, the Government of Alberta released Ministerial Order 62/2022, which established for the year 2023 the \$65 per tonne charge on carbon emissions, in addition to the \$15 increase each year up to \$170 in 2030.
+The fuel charge under Part 1 of the GGPPA applies in Alberta as the Government of Alberta repealed the Alberta carbon levy under the Climate Leadership Act; however, the GGPPA includes provisions to exempt from the fuel charge under Part 1 of the GGPPA facilities subject to provincial regulations such as the TIER Regulation.

-In March 2022, the Government of Canada launched a consultation through the publication of a discussion paper to solicit comments on clean electricity regulations (CER) under the Canadian Environmental Protection Act, 1999 (CEPA).
-The consultation is in support of the stated goals of the federal government to transition to a net-zero electricity supply by 2035 (NZ2035) and to achieve economy-wide net-zero emissions by 2050.
+In March 2022, the Government of Canada launched a consultation through the publication of a discussion paper to solicit comments on Clean Electricity Regulations (CER) under the Canadian Environmental Protection Act, 1999 ("CEPA").
+The consultation is in support of the stated goals of the federal government to transition to a net zero electricity supply by 2035 (NZ2035) and to achieve economy-wide net zero emissions by 2050.
+The draft CER was released on August 10, 2023, and once finalized, are proposed to come into force on January 1, 2025.

-Environment and Climate Change Canada published a Proposed Framework for the CER, which was open for comment until August 17, 2022, and provided further potential details of the CER thereafter.
-As currently contemplated, a generation unit commissioned before 2025 would become subject to the CER's emission intensity performance standard at the end of its prescribed life, or on January 1, 2035.
-The definition of prescribed life would require further delineation, but could be defined as a period of fixed years starting with its commissioning date.
-Although the CER may exempt cogeneration units that generate electricity only for its own needs (i.e. self-consumption behind the industrial fence line), this would not exempt the Corporation's cogeneration facilities, which sells a portion of its generation to the electricity system.
-A regulated unit would be prohibited from operating when its quantified emissions performance exceeds the applicable standard over a period of time.
+As currently contemplated under the draft CER, a fossil fuel generation unit commissioned before 2025 would become subject to the CER's emission intensity performance standard at the end of its prescribed life, or on January 1, 2035.
+The definition of prescribed life is the later of either December 31 of the calendar year that is 20 years after the unit's commissioning date, or December 31, 2034.
+A fossil fuel generation unit commissioned after 2025 would be subject to the emission intensity performance standard on January 1, 2035.
+Although the CER exempts cogeneration units that generate electricity only for its own needs (i.e. self-consumption behind the industrial fence line), this exemption does not apply if the cogeneration unit is connected to the grid and is a net exporter of generation (sells more of its generation to the electricity system than is imported).
+A regulated unit would be prohibited from operating, subject to limited exceptions for emergency circumstances, when its quantified emissions performance exceeds the applicable standard over a period of time.
 Any residual emissions below the standard would be subject to financial compliance requirements, such as offset purchases or paying an amount that corresponds to the federal carbon price applicable in the given year.
-The contemplated CER would permit compliance to be achieved through a variety of technologies, such as abatement technologies.
+The CER also permits compliance to be achieved through a variety of technologies, such as abatement technologies.

-The development of the CER continues, and may be subject to further federal consultations.
+The development of the CER continues, and although the initial public comment period has now closed, it may be subject to further federal consultations.
 See "Risk Factors - Environmental and Regulatory Risks - Cogeneration Regulation".